Logging and troubleshooting

 logger.info("Hello App Builder");

-The logger.ts file in the amazon-sales-channel-app-builder repo provides an extensive example.
+The logger.ts file provides an extensive example.

 Set the log level